looker-open-source/embed-sdk/README.md

   )
 ```

-You finish by building the embedded element:
+You finish by building the embedded DOM element:

 ```javascript
   .build()
 ```

+### Connecting
-If you want to send and receive messages to the embedded element you need to call `connect()` which returns a Promise that resolves to the communication interface of the given element:
+If you want to send and receive messages between your web app and the embedded Looker content (and you probably do!) you need to call `connect()` which returns a Promise that resolves to the communication interface of the given element:

 ```javascript
   .connect()